dnlbowers/blackjack/README.md

 # **Blackjack**
 ## **Site Overview**
-Black jack is a classic game dating back to around the 1700's.
-This game is enjoyed by many in casinos across the world and well as kids on the school bus looking to pass the time with a simple game of cards.
+Blackjack is a classic game dating back to around the 1700s.
+This game is enjoyed by many forms, from casinos worldwide, to kids on the school bus looking to pass the time with a simple game of cards.

-My current line of work in in the online casino industry and hence I wanted to create something relevant to may daily life.
-My rendition it just a bit of harmless fun to pass the time much like those day spent on the back of the bus playing for pennies.
+My current line of work in the online casino industry and hence I wanted to create something relevant to my daily life.
+My rendition is intended as a bit of harmless fun to pass the time much like those days spent on the back of the bus playing for pennies.

 https://dnlbowers.github.io/blackjack/